certik/ondrejcertikcom/media/resume/resume.rst

 Education
 =========

-2009 to present
+2009-2012
-  studying PhD in Chemical Physics at the University of Nevada, Reno, USA
+  PhD in Chemical Physics at the University of Nevada, Reno, USA

 2006-2008
   Master degree in Theoretical Physics at Faculty of Mathematics and Physics,